IpDaniel/BethesdaMatters/README.md

     - [ ] Search bar works for article content as well as title
     - [ ] increase the articles loaded on page load and per pagination load so it doesnt get stuck with no scrollbar
     - [ ] Add the blue underline to the titles in the article search page
+    - [ ] Make the main image captions not just be the title of the article

 8
 13